 The web app client maintains a list of incoming “typists” using

 One subtle thing that the client has to do here is to maintain

 timers for typing notifications.
-The value of
+The constant

-POST /register response is used to determine when the
+TYPING_STARTED_EXPIRY_PERIOD is used to determine that the

 “writing user” has abandoned the message.
 Of course, the